Jamel Holley

 Jamel Curtis Holley (born September 13, 1979) is an American Democratic Party politician from the state of New Jersey, who served in the New Jersey General Assembly representing the 20th Legislative District from 2015 to 2022.
 He is the first African American to represent the district, serving out the unexpired term of former Assemblyman and now State Senator Joseph Cryan, and formerly served as councilman and then mayor of Roselle, New Jersey; at age 32, he was the borough's youngest-ever mayor.
 In 2021, Holley unsuccessfully challenged Cryan in the June 2021 New Jersey State Senate primary, losing by 29 points.
+Two years later, Holley attempted a comeback and unsuccessfully challenged incumbent Mayor Donald Shaw in the Roselle Mayoral Democratic primary and lost by 2 points.

 Early life

 Holley graduated from Abraham Clark High School in Roselle in 1997, received a Bachelor of Science in Criminal Justice from New Jersey City University in 2002, and earned a Master of Public Administration from Kean University in 2006.
 In 2001, he was appointed as Chief of Staff to Neil M. Cohen of New Jersey's 20th Legislative District, the youngest Chief of Staff for any of New Jersey's 120 legislators.

-He works for Irvington Township as the Director of Public Works under Mayor Tony Vauss.
+He works for Irvington as the Director of Public Works under Mayor Tony Vauss.